 Description: Introduction to the design philosophy that biological and technical waste can be recycled indefinitely to feed the manufacturing industry.
 Case studies of practical applications.
 Challenges and rewards regarding implementation of the design principles.
 Completion of DHM 1101, Wicked Problems of Industrial Practice, is recommended prior to enrolling in this course.
 May not be used for degree credit with DHM 4091.

-DHM 5111 Ethics for a Sustainable World

-Description: Exploration of ethical dilemmas and decision-making criteria in design and merchandising practice.
-Completion of DHM 1101, Wicked Problems of Industrial Practice, is recommended prior to enrolling in this course.
+DHM 5111 Ethics for a Sustainable World Description: Exploration of ethical dilemmas and decision-making criteria course.
 May not be used for degree credit with DHM 4111.